Finance

 Scalping Strategies Explained

 Scalping is an approach in trading where the trader tries to capitalize on frequent intraday trading.
 With scalping strategies, a trader opens trades for a short period of time.
-Therefore, it is important for scalpers they can trade with low spreads as they make profits with the smallest movements on the market, therefore high spreads can impact their trading negatively.
+Therefore, it is important for scalpers they trade with low spreads as they make profits with the smallest movements on the market, therefore high spreads can impact their trading negatively.

 Spread is the difference between Ask and Bid prices, and when it is more than 1 pip, it can render a profitable scalping strategy unprofitable.
-For profitable one-minute strategies, follow this link to see clearer how scalping works.
+For profitable one-minute strategies, follow this link to see clearly how scalping works.
 The scalping strategy may seem similar to High-Frequency trading or HFT, but there are notable differences

 HFT requires much more capital to make use of advanced modern computers and execution speeds.
 HFT uses algorithms that can be executed in a fraction of a second by computers.
 Therefore, humans can’t implement HFT strategies, as none is as fast.
 Scalping is similar, but it requires seconds for decision-making, which is more appealing for human speeds.
 You can imagine HFT as a scalping for computers.

-Pros And Cons Of Scalping Strategies
+Pros And Cons of Scalping Strategies

 There are several pros and cons related to scalping approaches which you should know before deciding if it is for you to start considering scalping as a main trading strategy.
 Scalpers are people who love to make decisions faster rather than let their open positions run for days.

-Pros Of Scalping Strategies
+Pros of Scalping Strategies

 • Scalping reduces the time a trader is exposed to market risks by reducing the time for which the trade is open.